Custom Website Design vs. Templates — Let’s settle this.

 - No updates:

-- A lot of themes and templates aren’t updated frequently — if they’re updated at all, and so what happens is that when the underlying software (e.g., WordPress) is updated, the template goes kablooey.
+- Many themes and templates aren’t updated frequently — if they’re updated at all, and so what happens is that when the underlying software (e.g., WordPress) is updated, the template goes kablooey.

 - Hackers love template websites because they can hack multiple sites at once.